Ohshi60/GBCode-Challenge/README.md

 ### Building the backend
 - **IMPORTANT** Remember the service account file from the firebase-setup?
 You will need to move it into `user-backend/src/config/serviceAccountKey.json`
-- Move into the backend folder now `cd ../user-backend`
+- Move into the backend folder `cd ../user-backend`
 - Install the dependencies with `npm install `or `yarn install`

 ### Running in development mode